To be more dominant, all you gotta do is learn and apply the “dominance indicators”.

 Here Obama and Putin trying to play host on each other:

-This is a game politicians often play, continuously telling each other where to sit and go, even when they have no freaking idea.
+Politicians sometimes get locked in “host battles”, telling each other where to sit and go, even when they have no freaking idea.

 Real Life Check: